kctong529/sisukas/README.md

 ### User Experience & Accessibility

 - [ ] Enhance responsive design for a smoother mobile experience. https://github.com/kctong529/sisukas/issues/2
+- [ ] Allow users to save filter sets on the server and generate a shareable link (no login required). https://github.com/kctong529/sisukas/issues/8
 - [ ] Introduce user management features (for login and personal data management).
 - [ ] Allow users to pin courses to keep them at the top.
-- [ ] Enable saving and loading of the current view (for logged-in users).
 - [ ] Add comment field where student feedbacks are shown.
 - [ ] Improve accessibility for a more inclusive user experience.